Anatomy of a Perfect Signal: Building Prompts That Cannot Hallucinate

 "Analyze our sales data and tell me what's happening"

-Output: Generic advice about looking for trends, seasonality, and cohort analysis.
-No actual analysis because no actual data was provided.
-Model invented 3 example numbers to illustrate points.
-100% hallucination on specific claims.
+Output: Generic advice about trends, seasonality, and cohort analysis.
+No real analysis, because no real data was given.
+The model invented 3 example numbers to fill the gaps.
+100% hallucination on every specific claim.

 After: sinc Prompt

-Output: Exact metrics table with correct deltas.
-3 findings grounded in provided numbers (churn increase from 3.8% to 5.1% despite MRR growth = expansion masking retention problem).
-3 investigation questions with specific data requests.
+Output: An exact metrics table with correct deltas.
+3 findings grounded in the numbers given (churn rose from 3.8% to 5.1% even as MRR grew, which means expansion revenue was hiding a retention problem).
+3 investigation questions, each naming the data needed.
 Zero fabricated numbers.
 Zero hallucination.

 Task 3: Content Creation